 Fincham Press published its first title, an anthology of work by creative writing students, in 2014.
 Several collections have appeared since then, and in 2017 the Press expanded into journal publishing.

 The Fincham Press creative writing anthology, edited by the novelist and teacher Leone Ross, is now an established regular series.
-Our fourth collection, The Unseen, is due to be launched in December 2017.

 - Purple Lights